 - Placing a credit freeze or credit lock with all three credit reporting bureaus

-- Signing up for credit and identity theft monitoring and protection.
+- Signing up for credit and identity theft protection.

 Unfortunately, SIM swap scams are on the rise.
 In fact, more than 800 people in the United States have had more than $50 million stolen from them in SIM swap scams since 2018.
 With this increasing threat, make sure you are protected.